Māngere East and Manukau Preferred Cycling Networks Māngere East and Manukau Preferred Cycling Networks

 Speak to our team

-We will be hosting a stall at the Manukau Christmas Markets on December 15 2024 or email ATengagement@at.govt.nz.
+We'll be hosting a stall at the Manukau Christmas Markets on December 15 2024 or email ATengagement@at.govt.nz.

 Project timeline

-March 2021 – December 2021
+March 2021 to December 2021

-• Working with Māngere East and Manukau partners, stakeholders, and community representatives to understand the barriers to cycling and how we can target our investment to address these.
+Working with Māngere East and Manukau partners, stakeholders, and community representatives to understand the barriers to cycling and how we can target our investment to address these.

-• Developing a proposed cycling network and set of supporting activities based on the priorities raised by our community partners.
+Developing a proposed cycling network and set of supporting activities based on the priorities raised by our community partners.

-March 2022 to mid 2022
+March 2022 to mid-2022

 Mid 2022 to late 2022